-Designing Clinical Research (EPI 202) and Translating Evidence Into Practice: Theory and Design (EPI 245).
+Designing Clinical Research (EPI 202).
 Exceptions to this prerequisite may be made with the consent of the Course Director, space permitting.

 1.The Behaviour Change Wheel.
-A Guide To Designing Interventions.
-Written by Susan Michie, Lou Atkins & Robert West.
+A Guide To Designing Interventions. by Michie S, et al. Silverback Publishing.
 2015.

 2. Theory at a Glance: A Guide for Health Promotion Practice.
 US Dept Health and Human Services, NIH, 2005.

 Books may be purchased either through the publisher or a variety of commercial venues (e.g., Amazon.com).

 Additional required readings will be posted on the course website.

 Evaluation of student performance will be based on successful completion of weekly homework assignments and a final project, as well as participation in an online discussion forum and in-person small group sessions.
 To pass the course, learners must:

 To apply for this course, please fill out and submit the application below.
 Please see our fees page for cost information.
 The deadline for application is December 21, 2018.
 Only one application needs to be completed for all courses desired during the quarter.